zailfyer/Icarus_Mods/README.md

 * slots 1 modual has 3 slots and increased carry weight
 * slots 2 modual has 6 slots and increased carry weight
 * fire resistance modual also has heat resistance
-* poison modual also halves poison duration
+* poison modual also shortens poison duration
 * carry weight modual gives more carry weight and lessens the overencumbered penalty

+# Zailfyers_Rebalanced_Animal_Loot
+*does what the title says, could be tweeked in the future

+# Zailfyers_Rebalanced_Rewards
+* Increases exotics reward range for horde mode
+* Increases ice reward from shovel

 # Zailfyers_Stacks_Recipes
 * many stack counts increased